unjs/c12/README.md

 If `true` value is passed, c12 uses `name` field from `package.json`.

-You can also pass either a string or an array of strings as value to use those fields.
+You can also pass either a string or an array of strings as a value to use those fields.

 ### `defaults`